What Is Rose Water?

-Rosewater is a byproduct of making rose perfume, an ancient process that originated in Persia (present day Iran) centuries ago by steam-distilling crushed rose petals to obtain their essential oils (rosewater is the liquid that remains; it can also be made by steeping rose petals in hot water).
-Just try to resist dabbing a little on your wrists or behind the ears while cooking.
-It is what kept Cleopatra's skin supple.
+Rose water is a liquid made by steeping rose petals in water or distilling rose petals with steam.
+It's a byproduct of making rose perfume, an ancient process that originated in ancient Persia (present-day Iran) centuries ago by steam-distilling crushed rose petals to obtain their essential oils (rose water is the liquid that remains; it can also be made by steeping rose petals in hot water).

-Rosewater is popular in Middle Eastern and Mediterranean dishes.
+Rose water is popular in Middle Eastern, South Asian, and Mediterranean dishes.
 It goes well with spices like saffron, cardamom, and jasmine; nuts like almonds, pistachios, and coconuts; and fruits like oranges and lemons, It's also used in baklava (add a few drops to the sugar/honey drizzle), Turkish delight, tea, rice dishes, and more.
-And in sweets like an Egyptian rose leaf cookie or a fragrant drink such as a Minted Rosemary Rose cocktail, for example, the gorgeous floral notes are transformative, and both relax and awaken you at once.
+In sweets like an Egyptian rose leaf cookie or a fragrant drink such as a Minted Rosemary Rose cocktail, the gorgeous floral notes are transformative, and both relax and awaken you at once.

-Start by adding rosewater to jellies and simple syrups for depth.
-Or sprinkle a few drops into pastries and baked goods, such as the slightly sweet, unfrosted Yazdi cupcakes made with cardamom, rosewater, and pistachios; halva, a Middle Eastern dessert typically made with semolina or tahini; and milky rice puddings such as Indian kheer.
+One of the easiest ways to cook with rose water is gradually introducing it to dishes that would flourish with a little bit of its sweetness.
+Start by adding rose water to jellies and simple syrups for depth.
+From there, you could try making dishes that include rose water, such as the slightly sweet, unfrosted Yazdi cupcakes made with cardamom, rose water, and pistachios; halva, a Middle Eastern dessert typically made with semolina or tahini; and milky rice puddings such as Indian kheer.